nestorufpe/OpentDCS-Hardware/README.md

-# OpenBCI_Wifi_Shield
+# OpentDCS_Wifi_Shield
-The schematics for the OpenBCI wifi shield
+The schematics for the OpentDCS wifi shield

 All design files made with KiCad PCB design software. http://kicad-pcb.org/